 - Or for any other reason authorized by the law

 Talk to San Diego estate planning and probate attorney Scott Grossman about your situation and any questions you might have.
-Call our lawyers at (951) 683-3704 or (888) 443-6590 for your FREE 30-minute telephone consultation, and order our FREE book The Insider’s Guide to California Probate and Trust Administration.
+Call our lawyers at (951) 683-3704 or (888) 443-6590 for your FREE 30-minute telephone consultation.
+Order our FREE book The Insider’s Guide to California Probate and Trust Administration.